iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.7/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.goodsam.responder 1 reviews"/>
 </p>

+> I still haven't had a Volunteering alert for the Vaccination Centre in my area where I live, patiently waiting!<br> :date: __2021-03-02 15:26:33__

 > Completely ineffective,I haven't had a single alert since I downloaded the app.
 No tasks have shown up either.
 I have logged out, uninstalled the app, reinstalled it and logged back in but still nothing.
 What is the point of volunteering if the app doesn't work properly.
 Really frustrated!
 GoodSAM LTD Thanks for your reply.I'm not asking you to generate an alert just for me, simply stating my experience.The one time when tasks appeared the app wouldn't allow me to accept so somethings not right<br> :date: __2021-02-27 00:44:01__

 > Never had any notification since April 2020 to end Feb 2021.
 Hours clock up but not heard anything.
 Don't think it works.<br> :date: __2021-02-26 17:48:54__